Upcoming study days delivered throughout the United Kingdom.

 Who will deliver the study day?

-Either Shawn or Emma will be the lead facilitator.
+Either Shawn or Emma, or Kate Stringer, will be the lead facilitator.
 We also involve a wide range of other professionals who deliver skills training within their institutions.
 Most of our instructors are midwives, although our approach is multi-disciplinary and well-received by obstetric participants.
 Our obstetric partners have a more difficult time taking time away from work, but if you require an obstetric member on the teaching team, please let us know.

 Feedback from previous study days: